All Things Considered: Format

 At the bottom of the hour, ATC resumes with a "host return".
 In the 30-second return, the host or hosts discuss what's coming up in the remaining half-hour and intro the news.
 This is immediately followed by a 3:30 newscast which ends at :34 after the hour, followed by a one-minute local break.

 Segment C kicks off at :35:35 past the hour, and runs 8:24.
 Long feature stories are heard here, or as many as three shorter stories or commentaries may be heard as well.
 Segment D occurs immediately after Segment C at :44 past the hour, and runs for four minutes.
 Segment D is a designated cutaway for stations to run local commentary or features in lieu of the national segment.
 Segment D ends at :48 after the hour, and another two-minute break ensues.
 Occasionally, the show will "break format" and place a long, 12-minute story in Segments C and D without a local cutaway.

 Segment E starts at :50 after, and concludes the hour.
 The segment runs 8:09.
 Unlike Morning Edition, there is no set format for this segment, although usually the second hour will contain an arts, culture, or lighter news story in this segment.
 Other times, hard news otherwise not fitting in the program may be placed here.

 Stations receive a preliminary rundown before each broadcast (usually a few minutes before 4:00 p.m.
 Eastern) denoting the timing and placement of stories so they can schedule local content as appropriate.
 This rundown is updated as stories change until the feed ends at 10 p.m.
 ET.
 As with Morning Edition, two hours of content are scheduled for each program.
 After 6 p.m.
 Eastern, the feed repeats the earlier hours for the Midwest and West Coast, although information is updated through the evening as appropriate.

 Awards

 Major awards won by the show include the Ohio State Award, the Peabody Award, the Overseas Press Club Award, the DuPont Award, the American Women in Radio and Television Award, and the Robert F. Kennedy Award.
 In 1993, the show was inducted into the National Radio Hall of Fame, the first public radio program to be given that honor.

 In 2017, the first broadcast episode (from 1971) of All Things Considered was selected for preservation in the National Recording Registry by the Library of Congress.
-Recordings in the collection are considered "culturally, historically, or artistically significant."
+Recordings in the collection are considered "culturally, historically, or aesthetically significant".